kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Documentation component

-In this release, we've worked on a component for documentation that will _bundle Markdown renderer and renderers_ for specifications such as OpenAPI or AsyncAPI.
+In this release, we've worked on a component for documentation that will bundle Markdown renderer and  specification renderers, such as OpenAPI or AsyncAPI.
 The goal is to have a single reusable component that can be used in any context in the Kyma Console and the `kyma-project.io` website.
 You can see the progress of this component in the  [kyma-incubator](https://github.com/kyma-incubator/documentation-component) organization on GitHub.
 You can also see the preview of this component in action in the **Documentation** view of the Kyma Console.
 As you can see in the screenshot, with this component we introduce a right navigation bar for Markdown documentation.
 This new navigation contains not only a list of documents that you can see on the page, but also a scroll-spy that indicates readers location on the website.

 Our next step is to officially release this component and use it in other Kyma Console areas, such as Service Catalog related views where you can see documentation for different services.